robert-westenberger/knowledgebase/webgl/rendering.md

 #### WebGL Rendering Pipeline
 * WebGL uses a **vertex shader** and **fragment shader** which runs on the GPU.
 The vertex shader computes values that can be used to rasterize geometric primitives (points, lines, triangles).
 The fragment shader computes a color for each pixel of the primitive being drawn.

+* **Vertex Buffer Objects** (VBOs) - contain vertex coordinates that is used to describe the geometry to be rendered in 3D space.
+* **Index Buffer Objects** (IBOs) - contain info about the relationship of vertices as rendering pipeline constructs the primitives.